Locations:

 What to say when you call 988

 It’s important that you share your story and describe how you’re feeling in as much detail as you’re comfortable.
-Being honest about what’s troubling you and the severity of your thoughts and feelings are key to this experience.
+Being honest about what’s troubling you and the severity of your thoughts and feelings is key to this experience.
 Take the time to describe your physical and emotional symptoms, as well as what you’re thinking.
 If you’ve made a plan to hurt yourself or others, you should share that plan with the counselor because it can help them walk you through what’s happening.
 There’s no shame in being honest about your condition.

 Advertisement